Sonnet Girl

 Meaning

-a poem; a little song
+English: a short poem; French: a little song

 Historical & Cultural Background